-Below is a brief summary of all the changes coming to Windows 10 in the "May 2021 Update" version 21H1 which is due to be released soon (I will update this page when a more accurate timescale is known)
+Below is a brief summary of all the changes to Windows 10 in the "May 2021 Update" version 21H1 which was released on the 18th May 2021.

 This is a very minor update so not many changes to cover, and most of those are related to enterprise customers anyway.